 That court found that the billboard company’s failure to take “adequate precautionary measures” to secure the sign “actively contributed” to the sign’s falling on the house, regardless of whether the force of Hurricane Alicia had been foreseeable.
 Id.
 In that regard, a failure to secure objects that can reasonably be expected to be swept up in a disaster likely gives rise to liability.
 Similarly, the failure to take steps to remove, or at least secure, a diseased or dead tree may well make a homeowner liable for damages if the tree is uprooted by a disaster and damages neighboring property or persons.

 Generally, FEMA requires private property owners to use their own resources to clean up debris from their property.
 Local government officials may set up various options to assist residents in collecting and disposing of debris after a disaster, including providing drop-off sites or a curbside collection program.
 Removal of debris by a public entity generally requires an immediate threat to life, public health, or safety and must be expressly authorized by state or local authorities.
-Private land owners should call 3-1-1 if they believe the city should authorize debris removal as part of the public interest, or contact local government.
-FEMA’s fact sheet on removal of debris from private property is available online here.
+Private landowners should call 3-1-1 or contact local government if they believe the city should authorize debris removal as part of the public interest.
+See FEMA’s fact sheet on public assistance for the removal of debris from private property.

-Texas Department of Insurance (TDI). tdi.texas.gov; 1-800-578-4677.
+Texas Department of Insurance (TDI); 1-800-578-4677.
 TDI offers services to consumers and insurers, including help locating insurance carriers, monitoring insurance fraud, and offering answers to Frequently Asked Questions.
 In addition, TDI issues important bulletins relating to disasters and post-disaster claims handling.
-Insurance-related complaints can be made to TDI via their website here.
+Insurance-related complaints can be made to TDI via their website.
 For questions or assistance, contact the consumer helpline at 1-800-252-3439.
 See TDI’s website for other disaster resources.

 County, City, and Debris Removal: